Configuration¶

 }

 The vendor directory will have beberlei/assert and bamarni/composer-bin-plugin.
-If exclude-dev-files is not disabled, the bamarni/composer-bin-plugin package will be removed from the PHAR.
+If exclude-dev-files is not

-This setting will automatically be disabled when dump-autoload is disabled.
-Indeed, otherwise some files will not be shipped in the PHAR but may still appear in the Composer autoload classmap, resulting in an autoloading error.
+files will not be shipped in the PHAR but may still appear in the Composer autoload classmap, resulting in an

-Map (map)
+Map (map)¶

 For example, with the following configuration excerpt: